CromwellCMS/Cromwell/website/docs/development/module-config.md

 ## Module JS config

-For more advanced configuration you can setup JS config.
+For more advanced configuration you can optionally setup JS config.
 Config exported from `cromwell.config.js` file in the root of your project.
-This file in not required to use.

 ```tsx title="cromwell.config.js"
 module.exports = {